 At the bottom of the lane, a black and white Welsh cottage drowsed in the heat.
-Don't you just want to knock on the door and asked in for tea?
-Instead followed the curving path to the left and crossed a small river - the Honddu.
-From the stone bridge, the path went left or right, which should we choose?
+Don't you just want to knock on the door and be asked in for tea?
+Instead, we followed the curving path to the left and crossed a small river - the Honddu.
+From the stone bridge, the path went left or right; which should we choose?

 Left, we decided.
 We walked, slowly, because it was very hot.
 The trees provided shade and the trickle of water in the river gave an illusion of coolness.
 Mere illusion.
 The path led out of the woods and along a field with a farmhouse in the distance.